 standalone processor mode operation.

 The nSIM processor model is delivered as a single DLL that integrates seamlessly with the MetaWare and GNU debuggers.
-Switching between the different operating modes like JIT or NCAM is as easy as invoking the model with the appropriate command-line parameter.
 The nSIM models come with an industry-standard OSCI TLM-2.0 SystemC interface to support their integration with OSCI standard peripheral models.
 In addition, the nSIM models implement the required interfaces for deployment in the Synopsys Virtualizer platform, a tool for the creation, assembly and execution of SystemC-based virtual prototypes for pre-silicon software development and software-driven verification.

 nSIM Pro also includes the ARC HS38 Virtualizer Development Kit (VDK) for early software development ahead of silicon availability.
 It contains a reference virtual prototype with a dual-core ARC HS38 and system peripherals, a pre-built Linux image, sample Linux applications and is supported by ARC MetaWare and GDB Debuggers.